momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Climb, also known as **Kreedz** (KZ) in CS 1.6 and CSGO, or **Xtreme Climb** (XC) in CSS, is a popular, community gamemode found in every Counter-Strike game.
 Climb is a series of platforming challenges that can be best simplified as "trick jumps" which pull from the big 3 movement disciplines in source:
-Strafing, Bhop, and Surf to challenge players in scaling its maps from beginning to end.
+**Strafe**, **Bunnyhop** (Bhop), and **Surf** to challenge players in scaling its maps from beginning to end.

 ## History of Climb

 Climb started in Counter-Strike 1.1.
 A mapper named Kreedz decided to make a fun, mess-around map called **kz_hauntedhouse** that did not have the usual defuse objective for his friends.
 Kreedz named all his maps with a **kz_** tag as a sort of signature.
 Kreedz enjoys climbing as a hobby, so he felt that there should be some trees you could climb.
 Kreedz found this aspect of the map to be particularly fun and so did others.
 He started making more mess-around maps with this climbing aspect sprinkled in, and eventually made **kz_giantbean** which was entirely focused on climbing and featued a built-in timer made by Kreedz.
 With the popularity of kz_giantbean and Kreedz making the first timer entity that could be placed into maps, Kreedz formed a community around these climb maps.
 Mappers would approach Kreedz to have thier maps evaluated and if it was deemed to be up to standard, Kreedz would give them the timer entity and allow it to have the **kz_** tag as a seal of approval.
 Even after Kreedz's departure from mapping, the popularity of these climbing maps was enough to go on to other Counter-Strike games and keep Kreedz as its namesake.
 ## How Climb Works

-### Strafing
+### Strafe

-Strafing is the most common focus for maps.
+Strafe is the most common focus for maps.
 Strafing can come in the form of Long Jumps and taking indirect lines.
 **Airstrafing** works in the same way as in the Bhop and Surf gamemodes; using a strafe key (A or D) while guiding the mouse off in that direction causes the player to receive more speed.
 A **Prestrafe** is a tehcnique that has been patch out of Counter-Strike since CSGO but has been re-added for the Climb gamemode.
 While on the ground, players hold **both** the W and strafe keys and guide the mouse into the direction they are moving, right for W+D and left for W+A. Perfoming a prestrafe correctly will let you gain speed on the ground.
 Gaining speed before the jump and while in the air lets you travel futher.
 This is called a **Long Jump**.
-There are 2 other forms of Long Jump in 1.6 that are more advanced, [Count Jumps](https://kz-rush.com/en/page/countjump-physics) and [High Jumps](https://kz-rush.com/page/highjump-physics).
 Note that since Airstrafing causes the player to deviate from their intended destination (assuming it is straight in front of them), Long Jumps typically incoroporate multiple left and right Airstrafes into a jump which counteract each other and keep the player close to a straight line.
 These multiple starfes in opposite directions gives the apperance of a "flicky" or "jittery" Airstrafe but a lot of practices goes into syncing the A and D keys with quick but smooth mouse movements.

 Sometimes you may not be able to take a direct line due to an obstruction.
 The 2 most common forms of this is rounding a corner (often without being able to see the next platform) and 2 platforms separated by a thin wall.
 In this case, air strafing is not used to gain speed but as a form of air control.
 The principle is the same but typically smooth turns that stay close to the wall are needed (don't bump into the wall or else you will take out all your speed and fall straight down!).

-### Bhop
+### Bunnyhop (Bhop)

-Bhopping has reduced potential compared to the Bhop game mode.
+Bhop has reduced potential compared to the Bhop game mode.
 Bhopping has its own speedcap: **TBD (Momkz)**.      **380 (KZT)**,      **300 (1.6 Climb)**.
 The default running speed in all Climb modes is 250.
 This cap is seperate from the **maxvelocity** cap (how fast the engine lets you go before not bothering to give anymore speed 3500 by default).
 Anytime you jump the Bhop speed cap will be used meaning even if the player gained speed purely through falling or surfing,